 When you are packing small items, like power cords, you'll have a few options.
 While you can tuck these items around your clothes, this isn't the most organized way.
 Instead, I recommend using travel pouches.

-I like to collect my pouches from my travels, but you can also buy the Aloha Collection pouches, which are also water-resistant.
-As a bonus, these are great for packing liquids like sunscreen and for packing your bathing suit if it’s wet when you are traveling home.
+I like collecting my pouches from my travels, but you can also buy the Aloha Collection pouches, which are water-resistant.
+As a bonus, these are great for packing liquids like sunscreen and for packing your bathing suit if it's wet when you are traveling home.

 You can also use a clear plastic bags (like Ziploc bags) if you aren't a frequent traveler and don't want to spend the extra money for something you won't use on a regular basis.